 Making a day drop on the way in from the tuna grounds can be the perfect way to finish your trip of a lifetime!

-The best months for Swordfish are in the Spring and Summer.
-They mostly feed at night, and at depths from 100 feet to 400 feet.
-But, daytime sword fishing can be a rare and fun treat for the anglers that just have to see and experience it all.
+The best months for Swordfish are in the Spring and Summer, and … daytime sword fishing is a fun treat for the anglers that just have to see and experience it all.

 - Migratory and predatory billfish

 - Most often feed / caught at night